 In the United States, otitis media with effusion (OME) can be treated with observation, antibiotics, or tympanostomy tube placement.
-Meta-analysis of controlled studies revealed only a 14% increase in resolution rate when antibiotics are given.
-Antibiotic suppression is not indicated for otitis media with effusion (OME), and multiple courses of antibiotics have no proven benefit.
+However, a meta-analysis of controlled studies revealed only a 14% increase in the resolution rate when antibiotics are given.
+[4, 5] Antibiotic suppression is not indicated for otitis media with effusion (OME), and multiple courses of antibiotics have no proven benefit.
 Consider surgical intervention after 3-4 months of effusion with a 20 dB or greater hearing loss.

 Eustachian tube dysfunction (ETD) can be treated primarily with a combination of time, autoinsufflation (eg, an Otovent), and oral and nasal steroids (budesonide, mometasone, prednisone, methylprednisolone).
 The results of one study suggest that intranasal steroid sprays alone do not help eustachian tube dysfunction.